For Solo Lawyers Who Want Out Of The Legal Profession

 And it also pays the bills in the meantime.

-Why Work With Lawyer Coach Paul Ippolito?
+Why Work With Solo Lawyer Coach Paul Ippolito?

 Paul Ippolito brings decades of diverse experience in roles such as a lawyer, manager, business owner, legal educator, and coach.
 He still does all these things.